 What is Diverticular Disease?

 Diverticular disease of the colon occurs when diverticula or “pockets” develop in the colon, especially the sigmoid colon.
 More than one third of people over 45 years of age, and two thirds of people over 85 years of age have some diverticular pockets.
 Only about a quarter of people with diverticular pockets develop some symptoms of disease.
-A colonoscopy, barium enema or CT scan is usually used to diagnose diverticular disease.
+A colonoscopy, barium enema or CT scan is usually used for diagnosis.

 What causes Diverticular Disease?